Boston University Science Policy Network (BUSPN)

-- promote understanding of the role of science in informing policy both nationally and internationally;
+- Promote understanding of the role of science in informing policy both nationally and internationally

-- to communicate the importance of science-led initiatives in legislation to the general public.
+- To communicate the importance of science-led initiatives in legislation to the general public

 To these ends, we have wide-ranging plans that include community outreach, inviting science policy experts to BU for talks, hosting student-led round table policy discussions, and sponsoring career exploration activities.
-We are also a chapter of the National Science Policy Network, opening up STEPUP members to a network of collaborations, the Annual Science Policy Symposium, and unique opportunities to practice engagement in science policy and apply for support for policy-related activities.
+We are also a chapter of the National Science Policy Network, opening up BUSPN members to a network of collaborations, the Annual Science Policy Symposium, and unique opportunities to practice engagement in science policy and apply for support for policy-related activities.

-Whether you are aiming to make a difference with your career in the future, or are eager to help people in a concrete way during the course of your studies, the STEPUP community can help you transform your curiosity and good intentions into action.
+Whether you are aiming to make a difference with your career in the future, or are eager to help people in a concrete way during the course of your studies, the BUSPN community can help you transform your curiosity and good intentions into action.